 Mixing the cake

-- Beat the eggs, and add the softened butter, flour and baking powder.
+- Beat the eggs, and mix in the softened butter, flour and baking powder.
 Stir in the milk.
 Add the cooled soaked dried fruit and mix well.
 Spoon the mixture into the prepared tin and smooth the top level

 - Bake for 1 hour.
 If you are making double the quantity, increase the baking time to one and a half hours.
 The cake should be lightly browned, and if you insert a skewer if should come out clean.